miguel-angel-monjas/master-thesis/cluster-management.md

 ```

 ## Setup Hadoop environment variables on master and slave nodes
-In order to determine Java home, we use the following command:
+In order to determine the actual Java home, we use the following command:
 ```bash
 readlink -f /usr/bin/java | sed "s:bin/java::"
 ```

-Next, we set the variables in the .bashrc file under /home/ubuntu.
+Next, we set the variables in the `.bashrc` file under `/home/ubuntu`.
 Do it on master and slave nodes:
 ```bash
 sudo nano ~/.bashrc
 ```